 Step 4: Mount Board to the Wall

 I know this next part is going to sound counter-productive, but you’ll see what’s happening in just a minute.
 Go ahead and remove the end two hooks.
 Weird.
 I know.
 Just bare with me here.
 After the hooks are removed, drill your drywall anchor screws through your wood, under the area where your hooks were, using the holes to center it.
 You don’t need to screw all the way through, just until the tip is coming through the wood.
 By doing this the hook will cover the screws that are securing the towel rack to the wall.
-(I totally learned this trick from The Frugal Homemaker, so I can’t take credit.)
+(I learned this trick from The Frugal Homemaker, so I can’t take credit.)

 *Important Note: Because you are adding the hook over the screw, make sure you are using a flat screw vs. one with a rounded top.
 I realized this after I took this picture, but did switch.